KamathScience/KamathScience/README.md

 - 👋 Hi, I’m Divya Kamath
-- I am a software developer
+- I want to be a software developer
 - Always a student of computer science